 Spot says to the Methodists, stick to your guns, so to speak.
 If the choice is living out the words of Jesus Christ in the world, or sinking into self-absorbed ascetic wankery, the Methodists have made the right choice.

-Tags: bashed the because of its
+Tags: Katie bashed the Methodist Church because of its social activism

 No comments: